geeksblabla/blanat/submissions/soukainahn/README.md

--  Hi, I’m @soukainahn a cybersecurity and embedded network systems at the national school of applied science in marrakesh
+-  👋Hi, I’m @soukainahn a cybersecurity engineering student  at the national school of applied science in marrakesh
 - 🌱 I'm deeply interested in programming and cybersecurity,and I'm constantly seeking opportunities to expand my knowledge in these areas,where i enjoy exploring the complexities of both disciplines .

 - 📫 soukainahanane03@gmail.com